RavensbourneWebMedia/Dynamic-Web/README.md

 ### During this course you will learn how to:
 * Design and facilitate workshops
-* Test your protypes with users
+* Test your prototypes with users
 * mash up Web technologies to make tools (aka *apps*) that everyone can use.

 In particular, you will: